BUCKERS99/C7081-Assignment/Readme.md

 # C7081 - Predicting the outcome of a League of Legends game from the first 10 minutes of play
-This is the repository for the C7081 Statistical Learning
+This is the repository for the C7081 Statistical Learning Assignment

 # Background